DevExpress-Examples/blazor-reporting-ai-summarize-and-translate/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Reporting for Blazor - Summarize and Translate DevExpress Reports Using Azure OpenAI
+# Reporting for Blazor - Summarize and Translate DevExpress Reports

 This example adds AI-powered summarize/translate capabilities to the DevExpress Blazor Report Viewer.
 These capabilities are available within the user interface via two buttons designed to access the report document and process content as follows:

 - **Summarize**: Uses generative AI to summarize report content and displays core insights associated with this report.
 - **Translate**: Uses AI services to translate report content to another language.

+These actions are also available in context menu when you select report content.
+Note the AI Operations icon that floats next to the report page.
+Users can click it to invoke the context menu.

 The following is an image of the application interface.
 As you can see, users can process the entire document, individual pages, or selected content.